ljbade/wolf4sdl/README.txt

  - Wolfenstein 3D v1.4 shareware
  - Spear of Destiny full
  - Spear of Destiny demo
- - Spear of Destiny - Mission 2: Return to Danger
+ - Spear of Destiny - Mission 2: Return to Danger (not tested)
- - Spear of Destiny - Mission 3: Ultimate Challenge
+ - Spear of Destiny - Mission 3: Ultimate Challenge (not tested)

 How to play: